This Thai Hot and Sour Fish Soup recipe is heavenly with mushrooms, tomatoes, onions and spices and comes together in 20 minutes for a delicious meal!

 Just make sure that you have 1 or 2 of these beautiful Thai chili peppers.

-The husband and I took a trip to Thailand back in 2011, which is where we got engaged.
+The husband and I took a trip to Thailand back in 2011.

 It was such an incredible trip – the main reason why I wanted to travel there was to try the food.